Deep Progressive Feature Aggregation Network for High Dynamic Range Imaging: Related Works

-Compared with flow-based methods and deformable-based methods, our proposed method has several advantages: 1).
-Flow-based methods use optical flow to globally sample one position for alignment, but our proposed method samples multiple neighboring positions around the misaligned pixels for alignment in a coarse-to-fine manner.
-2).
-Our proposed method adaptively aggregates the sampled features which are more similar to the reference features, so ghosting artifacts can be effectively reduced.
-3).
-The number of sampled features in our proposed method is not limited by the kernel size, which provides greater flexibility than deformable-based methods.
+Compared with the above methods, our proposed multi-scale sampling and aggregation model has several advantages.
+Firstly, flow-based methods rely on optical flow for global alignment, whereas our proposed method samples multiple neighboring positions around the unaligned pixels in a coarse-to-fine manner, leading to more accurate and robust alignment.
+Secondly, our proposed method adaptively aggregates the sampled features that are most similar to the reference features, effectively reducing ghosting artifacts.
+Thirdly, unlike deformable-based methods which are limited by kernel size, the number of sampled features in our proposed method is flexible, enabling greater adaptability to various image sizes and structures.